gboeing/ppd534/syllabus/readme.md

   3. Go back through the relevant lecture materials to look for any insights
   4. Go back through the assigned reading materials to look for any insights

-If the above steps haven't solved your problem, send an email (or drop by office hours) and include the following information:
+If the above steps haven't solved your problem, send an email (or attend office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
   2. A [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code)